Tom929/ProteinAnalysis/README.md

 Program by: Tom Resink (Biochemistry student, Imperial College London)

-Simple program that can be utilized to predict the propertiesof a protein from its primary sequence.
+Simple program that can be utilized to predict the properties of a protein from its primary sequence.
 It is currently being used to aid in the decision of running size exclusion chromatography or ion exchange chromatography on the secretome of *Pichia pastoris*

 How to use: